How can therapy help me?

 How long will it take?

 Everyone is unique and has different circumstances that bring them to therapy.
-The timeline for counseling is based on your desired goals, range of personal development you are seeking, and your commitment to the process.
+The timeline for counseling is based on your desired goals, the range of personal development you are seeking, and your commitment to the process.

 Why do I need to complete forms before my first visit?